 Upgrade the Server

-Upgrading across multiple, non-LTS versions is handled automatically.
-However, if in your migration path you have an LTS version, you must first migrate to this LTS and then migrate to your target version.
+Upgrading across multiple non-LTS versions is handled automatically.
+However, if there's one or multiple LTS versions in your migration path, you must first migrate to each intermediate LTS and then to your target version, as shown in Example 3 below.

 - Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say

-- Manually install the non-default plugins that are compatible with your version of SonarQube.
+- Manually install additional plugins that are compatible with your version of SonarQube.
 Use the Compatibility Matrix to ensure that the versions you install are compatible with your server version.
-Note that the most recent versions of all SonarSource code analyzers available in your edition are installed by default.
 Simply copying plugins from the old server to the new is not recommended; incompatible or duplicate plugins could cause startup errors.
+Analysis of all languages provided by your edition is available by default without plugins.

 - Update the contents of